 Holly has written extensively on approaches to presenting and challenging expert witnesses for a number of national and state bar organizations including the Defense Research Institute (DRI), the International Association of Defense Counsel (IADC) and the Torts and Insurance Practices (TIPS) section of the American Bar Association.
 She has also delivered lectures on this subject to trade groups including the American Chemistry Counsel (ACC) and to several major insurers.

 Holly is admitted in Connecticut and in the New York state and federal courts.
-She holds a B.A. from Duke University, magna cum laude, with distinction and a J.D. from Vanderbilt University School of Law.
+She holds a B.A., magna cum laude, with distinction, from Duke University and a J.D. from Vanderbilt University School of Law.
 She joined the firm in 2006.

 - Reduced exposure of chemical manufacturer by 50-75% for an entire product line by analyzing historical transaction documents to identify former business partners with responsibility to contribute to liabilities.

 - Developed the strategy in a multimillion dollar chemical exposure case to retrieve expert witnesses released by settling co-defendants and challenge opposing experts, resulting in a settlement at five percent of the pre-trial demand.